-We follow the production of Gorwydd Caerphilly, and watch as the team worked to create the perfect consistency of curds.
+We follow the production of Gorwydd Caerphilly, and watch as the team work to create the perfect consistency of curds.
 They begin packing the cheese in cloth, using traditionally shaped moulds, piled high to allow for additional whey drainage.
 The cheese compresses in the mould surprisingly quickly, and the team move on to pressing where, incredibly, they use presses that are over a hundred years old.

-Our tour continues with a look at the various stages of Gorwydd’s development, from a clean clothed yellow purity, through different phases of mold growth, to the final stage where the bacteria dies off leaving an earthy, mushroomy rind.
+Our tour continues with a look at the various stages of Gorwydd’s development.
+From a clean clothed yellow purity, through different phases of mold growth, to the final stage where the bacteria dies off leaving an earthy, mushroomy rind.

-The Trethowan brothers strongly encourage that the cheese should be eaten with the rind, this mushroomy flavour is just as much part of the cheese as the soft and bouncy insides are.
+The Trethowan brothers strongly encourage that the cheese should be eaten with the rind.
+This mushroomy flavour is just as much part of the cheese as the soft and bouncy insides are.
 The earthy rind also covers a beautifully creamy, firmer layer that gives you the complex texture and flavour combination that really sets this cheese apart from other Caerphillys.